Ancient Corinth

-For Christians, Corinth is well known from the two letters of Saint Paul in the New Testament, First and Second Corinthians.
+For Christians, Corinth is well known from the two letters from Paul the Apostle in the New Testament, the First Epistle to the Corinthians and the Second Epistle to the Corinthians.
 Corinth is also mentioned in the Acts of the Apostles as part of Paul the Apostle's missionary travels.
 In addition, the second book of Pausanias' Description of Greece is devoted to Corinth.

 Ancient Corinth was one of the largest and most important cities of Greece, with a population of 90,000 in 400 BC.
 The Romans demolished Corinth in 146 BC, built a new city in its place in 44 BC, and later made it the provincial capital of Greece.

 History

+Geographical setting and topography

+The geophysical situation at Corinth is in many ways ideal for human habitation.
+The city is situated on two large geomorphic terraces, at the southern edge of which is located both arable plains and a number of natural springs.
+These abundant sources of fresh water are further supplemented by seasonal rivers descending from the Ayios Vasilios valley and Mount Ziria.
+Natural drainage patterns in the region have formed a broad valley, enabling the movement of wheeled and pedestrian traffic between the terraces.

+The geological makeup of Corinth provided the basic materials for the city's construction.
+The oolitic limestone of the region’s marine sand bars was used extensively in both domestic and public architecture, and local Corinthian stone was quarried extensively and traded widely across the Aegean.
+Supplementing this resource are abundant local deposits of calcareous marl, which served as a rich source for the production of ceramics.
+These marls, when dug, dried, powdered, heated, and mixed with water, made for a highly workable clay, excellent for the production of lightweight ceramic vessels.
+Pottery created from Corinthian limestone concrete was exported widely in various periods.